Satisfactory Academic Progress (SAP)

 Failure to Meet Requirements

-Failure to meet satisfactory academic progress (SAP) standards may result in a student being placed in one of the following SAP Statuses:
+Failure to meet satisfactory academic progress (SAP) standards may result in a student being placed in one of the following SAP statuses.
+Students are notified, via email, that they have failed SAP requirements.

 Reestablishing Eligibility

-• Without use of financial aid – You may reestablish financial aid eligibility by enrolling at your own expense and attaining the Satisfactory Academic Progress (SAP) standards.
+• Without use of financial aid – Student may reestablish financial aid eligibility by enrolling at their own expense and attaining the cumulative Satisfactory Academic Progress (SAP) standards, which are 2.000 cumulative GPA and 66.67% completion rate.

 • Probation – If you are suspended after the ‘Warning’ semester you may have the right to a one-time appeal of your suspension status based on non‐academic, extenuating circumstances (i.e. death of an immediate family member, an extended illness, hospitalization, or injury of the student).
 All appeals require third party documentation.
 To appeal a financial aid suspension, you must complete and submit the Satisfactory Academic Progress Appeal form.
 If the appeal is approved, you are put on a Probation status and are eligible for one semester of financial aid.